MassSkt/IoT_Airconditioner_webInterface_and_API/README.md

 ## How does this work
 By clicking the ON/OFF button, Ajax(javascript) POST method is sent to "controlState.php".The PHP writes the state to stateLog.txt.
-Ajax does scheduled GET method to "getTemp.php".
+Ajax excecutes scheduled GET method to "getTemp.php".
 The php reads current temperature written in tempLog.txt.(This log file is updated by your IoT device)

 # Connections to the IoT device
 ## how to access to the ON/OFF state